 Treating sensory integration issues may also be important for many children and teens with Asperger’s.
 For them to adjust fully to the classroom, it often helps to allow these students to move away from a bright window or to wear headphones or dark glasses.
 Parents should be fully involved in learning about their children’s needs in school and should meet with school personnel during the IEP and as part of any counseling programs offered to children with Asperger’s and their families.

 The Home Environment

 The home environment can also help or hinder the child or teen with Asperger’s.
-Ver Ploeg says she has seen some wonderful homes, where children find both unconditional love and firm boundaries that provide a necessary structure to their lives.
+Ver Ploeg says she has seen some wonderful homes where children find both unconditional love and firm boundaries providing necessary structure to their lives.
 She illustrates her point with a story about a family she knows.
 When she talks to the father, he says of his son, “Oh, we think he is wonderful – sure he’s different from other kids, but he’s our boy.”
 This family is very structured, sticks to a schedule with their son’s activities, and warns him if changes are coming up.
 They drive him to regular after-school classes for physical activities such as swimming.
-The family members pour a lot of energy and love into this child, but at the same time, provide him with lots of structure.
+The family members pour a lot of energy and love into this child.
+At the same time, however, they provide him with lots of structure.
 It can be a challenge for families to be so supportive, but the effort pays off.
 Some home environments are so well adjusted for the child that the Asperger’s Syndrome is hardly noticed.

-One of the most important ways that the parents can be supportive – and bridge the distance between school and home – is to organize play dates when the parent can be present to help facilitate social interactions when needed.
-Visits from friends seem to work best for children with Asperger’s when a parent is involved and provides highly structured activities that all the children will enjoy.
+One of the most important ways parents can be supportive – and bridge the distance between school and home – is to organize play dates when the parent can be present to help facilitate social interactions.
+Visits from friends seem to work best for Aspies when a parent is involved and provides highly structured activities all the children will enjoy.
 For example, volunteering to be a scout leader is one way to ensure a regular flow of such activities in a structured social environment.